 Where to Sleep and Eat in Grand Teton

-Unless you’re traveling in a large group or by RV, all Grand Teton campgrounds are first-come, first-served.
+Unless you’re traveling in a large group or by RV, all Grand Teton campgrounds are first come, first served.
 (Jenny Lake and Signal Mountain sites are usually the first to fill up.)
 The Grand Teton Climbers’ Ranch offers bunks in a proper log cabin and stellar views of the mountains.
-For a more posh adventure, the Jackson Lake Lodge has plush rooms, outstanding views of its namesake lake and surrounding mountains, and locally sourced fine dining.
+For a posher adventure, the Jackson Lake Lodge has plush rooms, outstanding views of its namesake lake and surrounding mountains, and locally sourced fine dining.
 Want a more casual bite with equally great scenery?
 Try a calzone and a craft brew at Leek’s Marina & Pizzeria.

 - Head about 475 miles northwest from Grand Teton National Park, or about 375 miles northwest from Yellowstone

-- If this is your first stop, drive about 140 miles north from Missoula International Airport in Montana or 280 miles northeast from Spokane International Airport in Washington about 30 miles northeast from Glacier Park International Airport in Montana
+- If this is your first stop, drive about 130 miles north from Missoula International Airport in Montana or 280 miles northeast from Spokane International Airport in Washington or about 30 miles northeast from Glacier Park International Airport in Montana

 However you plan your journey, take a scenic detour through Flathead National Forest, less than 70 miles south of Glacier National Park.
 It boasts 2.4 million acres full of pristine lakes and streams and wilderness teeming with wildlife in the heart of the Rockies.
 Then push on toward the Continental Divide for even more pure, natural beauty in Glacier.